mikeconley/charts/README.md

 There are three main branches

-  * [master](https://github.com/mozilla/charts/tree/master) - deployed to production: charts.mozilla.org
+  * [master](https://github.com/mozilla/charts/tree/heroku) - deployed to production: charts.mozilla.org
-  * [allizom](https://github.com/mozilla/charts/tree/allizom) - deployed to staging: charts.paas.allizom.org
   * [dev](https://github.com/mozilla/charts/tree/dev) - active development: **add you pull requests here**

 Other branches may exist which are working on new dashboards for other teams in the company.